Koranza: Religion

 The religious life of Koranza was dominated by Lagina.
 Before the temple of Hekate at Lagina was built by the Stratoniceans in the Hellenistic period, the principal gods at Lagina were the divine pair Apollo and Artemis, whose worship must have been central to the civic life of the Koarrendians.
 An inscription from c.
 350 BCE records the dedication of woodland to Artemis and Apollo by a married couple from Koranza.

 Smaller cults were also important.
 A unique inscription from the foundations of the temple of Hekate at Lagina describe regulations for a private family cult at Koranza.
 Worship was for the 'fates' or 'daimons' (ἀγαθοί δαίμονες) of two locals called Leros and Kosinas.
-Uniquely, Leros was not dead when his cult was set up, because the inscription specified that he (and his descendants thereafter) could have the thigh of the sacrifical ram to eat every year.
+Uniquely, Leros was not dead when his cult was set up, because the inscription specified that he (and his descendants thereafter) could have the thigh of the sacrificial ram to eat every year.
 This was therefore not ancestor-worship, at least initially.
 The inscription has regulations for the succession of the priesthood within the family over several generations, so presumably looked ahead beyond the death of Leros.
 As well as regular animal sacrifice, the inscription notes that this family cult would receive an altar.